COURSES AND LESSON PLANS

 foundational skills and techniques through assignments that test their visual problem solving skills and enhance visual literacy.
 These courses generally cover both 2-D and 3-D assignments.
 The incorporation of critique, self-assessment, and art history give students a holistic view of art as a process and art in society.
 My personal experience as a fine artist gives students a real-world view of art and an authentic experience of the subject.

-Graphic Design & Art Imaging
+Graphic Design & Computer Art

 In Graphic Design students learn the elements and principles of art and design primarily through digital media such as Adobe Photoshop andIllustrator.
 A well-rounded Graphic Design curriculum teaches students the importance of bridging the gap between the creative and practical - art and business come together.
 In addition, design history and theory are covered.
 My extensive background in graphic design and my work as an art director at a New York ad agency provides a valuable real-world knowledge base for my students.